NYC Condo Renovation Tips to Keep Your Project Running Smoothly

 Your NYC Condo Renovation Checklist

-Now that you know what to expect, these condo renovation tips will help ensure you properly plan your project and keep it on track:
+Now that you know what to expect, these condo renovation tips will help ensure you properly plan your NYC condo renovation and keep your project on track:

 1. Read every line in your alteration agreement.

-Your board’s alteration agreement helps ensure that your condo renovation project doesn’t go on indefinitely or cause extensive damage to the building.
-It will contain important details such as contractor requirements, accepted types of projects, additional work needed, and so forth.
+Your board’s alteration agreement helps ensure your condo renovation project doesn’t go on indefinitely or cause extensive damage to the building.
+The agreement will contain important details such as contractor requirements, accepted types of projects, additional work needed, and so forth.

 If part of the agreement is vague or confusing, don’t hesitate to ask the board for clarification.
 The slightest misunderstanding could leave you vulnerable to costly penalties and could even put your whole project in jeopardy.
-Pro tip: A contractor experienced in condo renovations can help you navigate this process.
+(Pro tip: A design-build contractor experienced in condo renovations can help you navigate this process.)

 2. Join the condo board, or at least get familiar with it.